yengliong93/Webhook-simple-service/README.md

 ## Server and Collector
 In this repo, there are two services written in Golang.
-- Server: A simple service that run the server.
+- Server: A simple service that runs the server.
 It exposes the webhook to **record** and **show** the free memory recorded by collector.
 The wss-server always installed on the control node.
-- Collector: A simple service to collect the free memory on the system and send to server every 10 seconds.
+- Collector: A simple service to collect the free memory on the system and sends it to the server every 10 seconds.

 ## Instructions:
 1. Ensure Helm has been installed.